-Similarly, placing them in cold and wet environments will make your headphones rust.
+Similarly, using your headphones in cold/freezing weather or using them in wet environments will make them rust.
 This will later lead to a short circuit and produce a very loud pop.
 So, whenever possible, always put your headphones in a dry place where there’s no moisture.
 Consider buying a separate container to make sure your headphones stay safe.

 Keeping the ear cushions clean helps prevent dust from accumulating on the surface.
 Ear cushions tend to attract dirt easily, so cleaning them regularly can help extend the life of your headphones.

 Some of the most common reasons why headphones produce an excessive amount of bass are: